 Dive Brief:

-- QuikTrip plans to break ground this summer on its first location that follows a new, roomier convenience store design, a company spokesperson confirmed to C-Store Dive.
+- QuikTrip plans to open this spring its first location that follows a new, roomier convenience store design, a company spokesperson confirmed to C-Store Dive.

-- The 6,400-square-foot c-store, which QuikTrip is calling its Generation 4 (GEN4) model, will debut at a multi-use development in Crestwood, Missouri, a suburb of St. Louis.
+- The 6,400-square-foot c-store, which QuikTrip is calling its Generation 4 (GEN4) model, will debut in Broken Arrow, Oklahoma, a suburb of Tulsa.
 At about 1,000 square feet larger than a traditional QuikTrip, the design aims to give customers a smoother shopping layout and help employees work more efficiently, the spokesperson said.

 - This marks QuikTrip’s first new store design in several years.
 The Oklahoma-based retailer has mainly focused on expanding its remote travel center concept since debuting the format in 2020.